ontio/ontology/README.md

 After building the source code sucessfully, you should see two executable programs:

 - `ontology`: the node program/command line program for node control
-- `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.detail docs can be reference at [link](./docs/specifications/sigsvr.md)
+- `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirements.
+Detailed docs can be found at [link](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md)

-## Run ontology
+## Run ontology (CONT.)

 ### Mainnet sync node